All devices

 Non-chronological narrative

-A sustained structural technique in which the song's narrative is arranged across multiple distinct time windows in a deliberately non-linear order, requiring the listener to assemble the chronology themselves.
+Non-chronological narrative is a sustained technique in which a song's story is arranged across multiple time windows in a deliberately non-linear order, leaving the listener to assemble the chronology themselves.
 Distinct from in medias res (the localised opening gambit of beginning mid-action) and from narrative reversal (a single structural inversion): non-chronological narrative concerns the arrangement of the entire story across several temporal frames.
 In Taylor's writing the device underlies several of the folklore- and evermore-era narrative songs, where the arrangement of past, present, and projected future is itself the analytical point; the pattern also appears in earlier work where memory-fixed structures (All Too Well's scarf-time, Out of the Woods' running narrative, the last great american dynasty's flashback-within-frame) drive the song's emotional logic.

 Forces the listener to assemble the timeline as the song unfolds, with the order of revelation doing analytical work the bare chronology could not.
 The emotional logic of arrangement (which event is heard before which) becomes the song's argument: an aftermath placed before its cause asks the listener to inhabit the speaker's processing, not the events themselves.
 The technique also enables strategic withholding, releasing a piece of context late so it reframes what came before.